minprog/programming-1/20 Problem sets/20 2 - Caesar/10 Standard edition.md

 ## Initials

-* Open up your terminal, head to your desktop, and create a new `pset3` folder with a file named `initials.c` in it.
+* Open up your terminal, head to your Dropbox, and create a new `pset3` folder with a file named `initials.c` in it.
 If you forgot how, here are the commands:

-		cd Desktop
+		cd Dropbox
 		mkdir pset3
 		cd pset3
 		touch initials.c